Boris Kowerda: Emigration

 Upon his release, he went to Yugoslavia, where in 1938 he passed an external examination for a certificate of maturity at the Russian cadet corps in Bela Crkva.

 The outbreak of World War II found Kowerda in Poland, from where he returned to Yugoslavia, where his occupation was interrupted by the German invasion in the spring of 1941.
 From Yugoslavia, he returned to his family in Warsaw and stayed there until the summer of 1944, when Russian families were given the opportunity to evacuate to Germany amidst the advance of the Red Army.
 While living in Warsaw, he traveled to the occupied territories of the USSR.
-In May 1945 he moved to Liechtenstein together with units of the Russian National Army of Major General Boris Smyslovsky.
+In May 1945, Kowerda moved to Liechtenstein together with units of the pro-Axis Russian National Army of Major General Boris Smyslovsky.

 After the war, for several years, already with his wife, Nina Alekseevna (1913-2003), and young daughter Natalia, he was successively in Switzerland, France and the Federal Republic of Germany (West Germany), from where in 1949 the family moved via private bill, to emigrate to the United States, where until 1963 he worked in the newspaper Russia in New York City, then in a printing house New Russian Word.
 He was familiar with Aleksandr Isayevich Solzhenitsyn.
 He acquired U.S. citizenship in 1956; he and his family had been stateless since the Bolshevik Revolution, having never acquired Polish or German citizenship.

 Regarding his naturalization in the United States, the European representative for the Tolstoy Foundation, T.A Schaufuss, wrote to the United States Congress in 1950, stating:

 Kowerda lived in New York City and Hyattsville, Maryland, and was active in the Russian-American immigrant community.
 An extremely devout Orthodox Christian, he often performed volunteer work on behalf of the church and donated to Orthodox charities.
 Kowerda died in Hyattsville on 18 February 1987, aged 79.
 He is buried at the Russian Orthodox convent Novo-Diveevo in Nanuet, New York.